3-exchange withdrawal speed compared

 8. Practical recommendations by use case

-From three months of timing data, here's what the practical implications are:
+Pulling the timing patterns together, here's what the practical implications are:

 For routine monthly transfers: all three are fine on TRC20.
 The 1-2 minute difference is invisible at the human timescale.